In-class Excercises: CartoDB.js

 - Add a button to your page.

-to get a visualization layer from your visualization.
-Store this in a variable that is declared outside of thedone
+- In the donecallback, usegetSubLayer()to get a visualization layer from your visualization.
+Store this in a variable that is declared outside of thedonecallback.

 Part 4: Using Leaflet plugins through CartoDB.js